Munya574/Wealth_of_Healh_and_Nutrition/data/README.md

 1. Open the folder above.
 If you can't access it, ask a teammate to share it with your Google account.
-2. Download the NHANES component files (`.XPT`, or `.csv` if converted).
+2. Download the NHANES component files (`.xpt`).
-3. Place them in your local `data/raw/` folder (this folder is gitignored, so the files stay on your machine only — never commit them).
+3. Place them in your local `data/raw/` folder, organized by cycle (see layout below).
+This folder is gitignored, so the files stay on your machine only — never commit them.

 If a file is missing from the Drive, it can also be re-downloaded from the CDC portal linked above.